-Sometimes it can be hard to spot Androgenic Alopecia, as there are a myriad of other potential causes of hair loss in women, such as pregnancy, menopause, stress or thyroid disorders.
+Sometimes it can be hard to spot female pattern hair loss, as there are a myriad of other potential causes of hair loss in women, such as pregnancy, menopause, stress or thyroid disorders.

 This can lead to the shortening of hair growth cycles, leaving you with finer, thinner hair.
 If left untreated, hair production could eventually stop altogether.

 The Ludwig Scale is used to measure the level of hair loss, ranging from minor thinning (Type I) to noticeable hair loss all over the scalp (Type III).
 Left untreated, it can be harder to boost hair growth and minimise hair loss, which is why it is important to see a hair loss specialist if you notice any signs of thinning hair.

 Androgenic Alopecia is caused by a genetic predisposition to the condition that is passed down from other members of your family.
 However, as there are so many different causes of thinning hair in women, it could be that your hair loss is being caused by something else entirely.

-It is important to see a hair loss specialist if you experiencing any form of hair loss or thinning hair.
-If a diagnosis of Androgenic Alopecia is given, there are medically proven treatments that can be very effective when prescribed as part of an expertly-administered, holistic hair loss treatment plan.
+If a diagnosis of Androgenic Alopecia is given, there are clinically proven treatments that can be effective when used as part of a personalised hair loss treatment plan.